mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 link a new RFC to an existing RFC.
 On publication of such an RFC, the existing RFC will include an additional metadata tag called "Updated by" which provides a link to the new RFC.
-However, this tag pair is not well-defined and therefore it is currently used for multiple different cases, which leads to confusion about the actual meaning of this tag and inconsistency in its use.
+However, this tag pair is not well-defined and therefore it is currently used for multiple different purposes, which leads to confusion about the actual meaning of this tag and inconsistency in its use.

 This document recommends the discontinuation of the use of the updates/updated